Policy & Procedures

 While wreck reels and dive lights are not required, they are highly recommended.

-Divers will now be require to carry a 4 foot to 6’ Safety Sausage/SMB in case of emergency.
+Divers will now be required to carry a 4-6’ Safety Sausage/SMB in case of emergency.

 Blow Outs & Refunds

-As a general rule, because obviously weather is highly unpredictable, refunds will be made within 3 days of the cancelled Charter.
+As a general rule, because obviously weather is highly unpredictable, refunds will be made within three days of a cancelled charter.

 Blow Out Policy